-MATH 131+132+133 4+4+4 F, W, S Calculus I,II,III
+MATH 131+132 4+4 FW, WS Calculus I, II

-A three-quarter standard sequence in single-variable and basic multi-variable calculus.
+A two-quarter standard sequence in single-variable calculus.
 Must be taken in sequence.
 Prerequisite: Knowledge of algebra and trigonometry at the level provided by MATH 130 or by MATH 106 and 113.

 MATH 131 focuses on differential calculus and its applications.
-Includes limits, all derivative tools (including transcendental functions), maximizing/ minimizing applications, related rates, L'Hospital's rule, and antiderivatives.
+Includes limits, all derivative tools (including transcendental functions), maximizing/minimizing applications, related rates, L'Hospital's rule, and antiderivatives.
 Graphing calculators and mathematical software tools are used extensively.
 Offered F, W.